• Skip to primary navigation

 • This is the easier method, the one used when making desserts like Panna Cotta, for instance, where the cream has to be heated before allowing it to set.

 • In this case, warm the milk/cream-sugar mixture gently.
-Add the hydrated gelatin to it and stir thoroughly to make sure that the gelatin is properly dissolved.
+Add the hydrated gelatin and stir thoroughly to ensure that the gelatin is properly dissolved.

 • The procedure is the same for both gelatin granules or gelatin sheets.